top of page

 History of the IWBCA

-The International Women’s Blood Clot Advocates (IWBCA) emerged from a sequence of medical crises that revealed both the fragility of survival and the structural blind spots of modern medicine.
-In 2019, the organization’s co-founder suffered a double saddle pulmonary embolism—an event so massive it caused cardiac arrest, complete organ failure, and lung collapse.
-Fewer than five percent of patients survive such a presentation.
-Her recovery, against clinical odds, was not the product of system efficiency but of chance and timing.
+The International Women’s Blood Clot Advocates (IWBCA) emerged from a sequence of medical crises that revealed the fragility of life and the structural blind spots of modern medicine.

 Together, the co-founders built the IWBCA as a research-informed, prevention-first organization dedicated to closing the global awareness gap surrounding deep vein thrombosis (DVT), pulmonary embolism (PE), and clotting disorders that disproportionately affect women.
 The IWBCA is an organization built on lived evidence and grounded in accountability, serving as a stark reminder that survival should not depend on luck, timing, or self-advocacy alone.